Original-Psych0/SweetChallenges/README.md

 <h1 align="center">Welcome to SweetChallenges</h1>
 <h3 align="center">SweetChallenges is made to exist by Psych0 to help people develop their Reverse Engineering, Programming or in summarizing skills.</h3>
+<h3 align="center">This is no longer maintained.</h3>

 ## Stats
 SweetChallenges has